connorgarmey/study_tool/src/test/resources/studyGuide.md

 - System.out - stdout
 - connected to system’s standard output stream (usually some type of terminal)

-### Why have both out and err?
-- don't want to torment your user with error messages

 ## File I/O
 - Files - usually stored on non-volatile memory
 - Able to store data that lives beyond the current execution

-# Testing

 # Vectors
 - Vectors act like resizable arrays